vicky200514/qt-app/README.md

    - Preferred: check your router's admin panel under "Connected Devices" / "DHCP Client List".
-   - No router access: run `arp -a` in Command Prompt on a laptop on the same WiFi, or use a scanner tool (Advanced IP Scanner / Fing) and look for the Espressif-vendor device.
-The node's WiFi MAC address will be one digit off from its BLE MAC (e.g. BLE `...1A:79` vs WiFi `...1A:78`).
+   - No router access: run `arp -a` in Command Prompt on a laptop on the same WiFi,The node's WiFi MAC address will be one digit off from its BLE MAC (e.g. BLE `...1A:79` vs WiFi `...1A:78`).
 4. In MeshApp, add a new connection: **Connection type: TCP**, enter the